Chungchhay/Truth-Table/README.md

 # Truth-Table
-A simple truth table from discrete math class
+A simple truth table from discrete math class that generate a truth table when giving the input variables

 Given :
 x * y > y < y + z * - z